mattcaron/thermostat/README.md

 **Status:** In progress.
 See the `sensors` subdirectory.

 **Roadmap:**

-1. Hardware selection: Completed, needs documentation and schematic.
+1. Hardware selection: Completed, needs schematic.
-1. Firmware: In progress
+1. Firmware: Done (v1.0.0)
    1. Console: Done
    1. Config: Done
    1. OneWire to DS18B20: Done
    1. WiFi refactor: Done
    1. MQTT: Done
-  1. Power saving deep sleep: Not started
+   1. Power saving deep sleep: Done
 1. Wiring diagram: Not started
-1. Case design: In progress
+1. Case design: Completed

 **TODO:**

 1. Implement CLI command completion hinting (see iperf example code)

+**Notes:**

+1. When you flash the firmware, the config is retained, as it is stored in a different flash partition.
+1. I originally implemented this using 9 bit DS18B20 resolution, but the 0.5 C resolution was lacking.
+After profiling where we were spending our time, the overwhelming majority of it was spent waiting to bring ip WiFi, get an IP, etc. Therefore, it cost us very little in terms of power to kick off a full resolution (12 bit) conversion, giving us 0.0625C resolution.

+**Known bugs:**

+1. If you save the config at the wrong time, it can try to take down WiFi when it is already being brought down so the unit can go to sleep.
+This causes an ESP_ERROR_CHECK to fail (because you can't bring down something that's already being brought down), causing a panic reboot.
+Eventually, I'll get around to modifying it so as to check for that specific error condition and ignore it.
+Note that, when this happens, the config is saved before it reboots, so it's not like you lose anything.
+Further, this is not likely to occur outside of initial setup - hence why I haven't bothered to fix it.

 #### BOM